Skip to content

 • Interactive forms with real-time validation

-Consider a restaurant implementing animated menu categories that expand on hover, or a fitness studio using progress bars to show membership sign-up steps.
+Picture a restaurant with animated menu categories that expand on hover.
+Or a fitness studio using progress bars to show membership sign-up steps.

 Interactive Elements That Engage